 - Refreshes and stimulates the mind

-- Helps to relieve tissue congestion (such as the sinuses)
+- It helps to relieve tissue congestion (such as the sinuses)

 - Soothes irritation

-- Cools down the body on a warm day or during hot flushes.
+- Cold Stone Massage cools down the body on a warm day or during hot flashes

 What Health Conditions May be Helped with Hot Stone Massage?